What's on offer?

 The Scottish Qualifications Authority (SQA) accredits and awards most qualifications in Scotland, other than degrees.
 It also approves organisations which offer qualifications.
 The SQA works with schools, colleges, universities, industry and the Scottish Government to make sure qualifications are up to scratch.

-It also issues certificates – so it’s the SQA who send your school exam results out.
+It also issues certificates – it’s the SQA who send the school exam results out.

 The Scottish Credit and Qualifications Framework (SCQF) helps you understand the main Scottish qualifications offered by schools, colleges, universities and training providers.
 It also includes learning programmes delivered in the community and in the workplace.